A mother holding her baby - You are the best, Mom!

 *However, do not forget that German uses capital letters for all nouns, and all the words we are focusing on above are nouns.

-4.2 Other nationality words 💂♀️
+Other nationality words

 Here is how we would try to confirm that:

-She is German1 and she speaks very good English2.
+• She is German1, and she speaks very good English2.

-In the above sentence, the word German is a proper adjective, which is why it is capitalized.
+In the above example, the word German is a proper adjective, which is why it is capitalized.
 Then, the word good is also an adjective, but it doesn’t need a capital letter because it is not a proper adjective.
 Last, the word English is a proper noun because, one, that is the name of the language, and two, it is modified by the adjective good.
 (That is what adjectives do, they modify nouns.)

 Denmark